 Construction: Given the high number of fall protection violations each year, construction workers should be familiar with OSHA’s fall protection standards and guidelines.
 Our in-depth article covers regulations for guardrails and handrails, toe boards, scaffolding, and more.

 Oil and gas: Workers aboard offshore rigs and ships at sea often perform their duties on slippery surfaces that pose trip-and-fall hazards.
 PathFinder floor marking, wayfinding, and safety tape by Graphic Products can assist in making wet surfaces more secure.
 Tread anti-slip tape, in particular, helps workers maintain traction on otherwise slick areas.

 Healthcare: Healthcare workers, especially those in laboratories, can promote a safer work environment through effective PPE.
 Safe solutions may include eye protection, hand protection, respiratory protection, protective clothing, and more.
 Lab workers might also consider hazardous storage, showers, eye wash stations, and first aid accessories.

 Need help figuring out what exactly your facility needs?
 Graphic Products offers an on-site Safety Compliance Services.
 A certified safety professional can review your safety efforts, help you comply with crucial regulations, and provide solutions for improving safety throughout your facility.

 Industrial Safety Labels

 DuraLabel industrial label and sign printers by Graphic Products help companies in any industry create and print clear, custom visual communication.
-With numerous tough-tested printers and more than 50 application-specific supplies, you’ll find the right tools to keep employees safe.
+With numerous tough-tested printers and a huge variety of application-specific supplies, you’ll find the right tools to keep employees safe.

 For more in-depth information on labels and visual communication, grab our Best Practice Guide to OSHA Safety Signs.
 The guide provides an overview on labeling in accordance with OSHA and ANSI standards, instructions for creating custom signs, and more.
 Download below.